mrodz/TicTacToe/README.md

 #### Hard Bot
 The hard bot is the most advanced of these bots, and it makes decisions by means of the [Minimax Algorithm].
 It will consider every single possible outcome from its moves, and plot a move accordingly.
-This implementation was heavily inspire by [Sebastian Lague's Video], which gives excellent insight as to how decision trees work.
+This implementation was heavily inspired by [Sebastian Lague's Video], which gives excellent insight into how decision trees work.

 ***